alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 In console, the user can see the historically changed trend in model accuracy, do the rollback by simply clicking etc.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/5.JPG?raw=true)

-Can be leveraged in different scenarios either with application
+Can be leveraged in different scenarios either model embedded in application or development with azure cognitive service API(e.g image, voice recognition API)
 ![](https://github.com/rnlduaeo/alibaba/blob/master/3.JPG?raw=true)